-To take the new student technology training course (required):
+To take the technology preparatory course (required):

-- 1. Accepted students will be sent a link to a computer and internet requirements slideshow.
-There are detailed instructions on each slide, including links to web pages and videos, to properly complete the system check process. - 2.
-Complete the online computer and internet requirements checklist (linked from inside the slideshow) where it is necessary to enter information gathered throughout the presentation.
-New students must complete the online technology training course prior to beginning the program.
-The admissions department will provide dates, times, and links to the course following a student's acceptance to the program.
-The technology training course must be completed by the Friday before the first term of enrollment begins to avoid being dropped from courses.
+- 1. Accepted students will be sent a link to an online technology preparatory slideshow.
+There are detailed instructions on each slide, including links to web pages and videos, to properly complete the technology preparatory process. - 2.
+Complete the online eLearning technology preparatory checklist (linked from inside the slideshow) where it is necessary to enter information gathered throughout the presentation.
+A representative from the eLearning department will follow up once the form is received.